orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### finalizeAuction

 Finalizes the auction, transferring the winning bid to the beneficiary, and the Orb to the winner.
+If the auction was started by previous Keeper with `relinquishWithAuction()`, then most of the auction proceeds (minus the royalty) will be sent to the previous Keeper.
 Sets `lastInvocationTime` so that the Orb could be invoked immediately.
 The price has been set when bidding, now becomes relevant.
 If no bids were made, resets the state to allow the auction to be started again later.

 *Critical state transition function.
 Called after `auctionEndTime`, but only if it's not 0.
 Can be called by anyone, although probably will be called by the creator or the winner.
 Emits `PriceUpdate`